rtek1000/W1209-firmware-modified/README.md

 - Note: This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

 # Usage:
-- Build procedure:
+- Build procedure (Run the 'make' command inside the Src folder):
 - - make
-- Upload procedure:
+- -
+- Upload procedure (Run the command below inside the Build folder):
 - - stm8flash -c stlinkv2 -p stm8s003?3 -w thermostat.ihx

 - Build tools: